-This greeting is short, sweet, and the little apology adds a personal touch.
+This greeting is short, sweet, and a little apology adds a personal touch.

-This greeting is for when you want to discourage someone from leaving a message, such as when you are fielding inquiries from job applicants.
+Our final sample voicemail greeting for business is the one to use when you want to discourage someone from leaving a message, for example, when you are fielding inquiries from job applicants.

-We hope you've found these voicemail greetings informative, if not outright usable for your purposes!
+We hope that you have found these voicemail greetings for business informative, if not outright usable for your purposes!

 If you're looking to take the next step in voicemail professionalism, check out our pricing for voice recording services.